-Example of a lint blockage in dryer exhaust ductwork
+Example of a lint blockage in the dryer exhaust ductwork

 Signs Your Dryer Could Start a Fire

 The biggest sign that your dryer could start a fire is slower than usual drying time.
-If you find yourself having to dry loads more than once to get them completely dry, check your lint trap, filter, ductwork, and vent for a build up or clog.
+If you find yourself having to dry loads more than once to get them completely dry, clean the unit to prevent a dryer lint fire.
+Thoroughly clean your lint trap, filter, ductwork, and vent to remove built-up lint.

 Another cause for concern is if clothes feel hotter than normal or have a smokey smell when they come out of your dryer.
 This could indicate that the unit is overheating or creating sparks that may cause a clothes dryer fire.

 In addition to smokey odors and excessive heat, other signs of a potential dryer fire are unusual noises, sparks, and smoke.
-If you notice any of these signs, discontinue using your dryer immediately and contact a professional for a complete inspection.
+If you notice any of these signs, stop using your dryer immediately and contact a dryer repair company for a complete inspection.

 How the Location of Your Laundry Room May Increase the Chance of Dryer Fires